U201613306/flight-demonstration/README.md

 We put the supporting materials related to the thesis here.

-The files specifically include flight demonstration videos, datasets (normal, rain, snow, random noise)
+The files specifically include flight demonstration videos, datasets (normal, rain, fog, random noise,horizon noise line)

 The following figure is the QGC trajectory of the production dataset：